kosullivan91/IT-145/pseudocode/petCheckIn.md

             // Determine and set the duration of the pet's stay PRINT "How many days will the pet be staying with us?"
             INPUT number of days
-            CALL setDaysStay with argument of number of days INPUT
+            STORE the result in the stayDuration variable CALL setDaysStay with argument stayDuration

             // Determine whether grooming is needed
             IF petType is dog THEN
-                IF daysStay is greater than 2 THEN CALL setGrooming with argument of TRUE
+                IF daysStay is greater than 2 THEN CALL setGrooming with argument of true
                 ELSE
-                    CALL setGrooming with argument of FALSE
+                    CALL setGrooming with argument of false
                 ENDIF
             ENDIF

-            // Assign Space Number
+            // Assign Space Number and display it
             // Assign the space based on petType.
-Start with the field value
+Start with the dogSpace/catSpace field values
-            // set by the class constructor and decrement for each pet assigned IF petType is dog
+            // set by the Pet class constructor and decrement for each pet assigned
+            // Spaces are assigned in descending order for program simplicity IF petType is dog
+                CALL setDogSpaceNbr with argument dogSpace
-                CALL setDogSpace with argument dogSpace
+                CALL setDogSpace with argument dogSpace - 1 CALL getDogSpaceNbr
-                DECREMENT dogSpace
-                CALL getDogSpace
-                PRINT dogSpace
+                PRINT dogSpaceNbr
             ELSE
+                CALL setCatSpaceNbr with argument catSpace
-                CALL setCatSpace with argument catSpace
+                CALL setCatSpace with argument catSpace - 1 CALL getCatSpaceNbr
-                DECREMENT catSpace
-                CALL getCatSpace
-                PRINT catSpace
+                PRINT catSpaceNbr
             ENDIF

         ELSE